pgorman/dangerjaunt/dangerjaunt.md

 ## Abilities ##

+Characters start as a set of six basic attributes scored 3--18.
 For each ability, roll 3d6 and record the total.
 After rolling all six ability scores, the player may swap two of them if desired.